rubencaro/omg/README.md

 ## TODOs

 * Support to ship to a remote server
-* Support to run a remote script
-* Support to run a remote script from a custom command
+* Force target server definition for dangerous commands
 * Pass __all__ data to custom scripts as JSON

 ## Changelog

 ### master

+* Support to run a remote script
 * Support `each` for custom commands
 * Pass some data to custom commands